 On selected degrees in the Faculty of Arts and Sciences, particularly those accredited by external bodies, as well as all programmes in the Faculty of Education and Faculty of Health and Social Care, it is not possible to study language modules as an integrated part of your course.

-In these circumstances, or if you don’t wish to study a Language module as part of your degree, you can learn French, German or Spanish through our 10-week Language Steps evening classes.
+In these circumstances, or if you don’t wish to study a Language module as part of your degree, you can learn Arabic, French, German, Italian or Spanish through our 10-week Language Steps evening classes.
 These two-hour weekly sessions, which are also open to University staff and members of the public, are independent of your studies and are completed in addition to your degree as non-credit bearing enrichment activities.

 Language Steps classes are perfect if you want to take up a new hobby, prepare for travel abroad, or enhance your CV and employability.
 They will equip you with the ability to communicate in a country where the target language is spoken, as well as helping you to achieve a degree of confidence and accuracy in the four skills of reading, writing, speaking and listening.

 Topics covered are subject to the level of the class, however there will always be a focus on equipping you with practical and useful vocabulary and knowledge to help you in authentic everyday situations.

 There are no assessment activities, however we can provide a letter of confirmation on completion in order to acknowledge your successful participation.

 For further information about Language Steps classes, including a detailed breakdown of what you will study and advice on how to get the most out of the sessions, visit ehu.ac.uk/languagesteps.

 If you wish, you can supplement your study of a language module or participation in Language Steps classes, through our Conversation Exchange Scheme.